-An online therapy session typically lasts 50 minutes.
-The first couple of sessions will focus on the concerns that have brought you to therapy as well as your past.
+I tend to make use of the full hour and sometimes longer per session.
+The first few sessions will focus on the concerns that have brought you to therapy as well as your past.
 This is to get an understanding of how past events could be influencing your present circumstance.
 The intake procedure will help me to get to know you better and provide you an opportunity to feel what it is like to work with me.
 After the intake, we can discuss your areas of strength, improvement and goals for therapy.

 Clients are always responsible for payment directly to me, however, you may be eligible for reimbursement through your health insurance.
 International health insurances will generally cover the costs of therapy.
 I highly recommend that you contact your health insurance provider directly for more information and to determine your coverage.
 I am more than willing to help provide you with any information I know regarding this matter.

 I am willing to be flexible with my fee in relation to your financial situation.
 I typically work with a sliding scale, as I feel that everyone should be able to access mental health services.
 If you have any questions about my fees, please contact me.

 My cancellation policy is that sessions will be charged in full if I am not given 24 hours notice.